 Have your hands ever gone numb on rough roads?
 Have you experienced cramps in your hands from riding too far?
 Have you ever used rubber grips that have turned into a bubblegum state of stickiness?
+I have.

 After testing all kinds of grip and glove combinations over the years I have found that grips make one of the biggest differences to rider comfort on the road; especially on rough roads.
 Many experienced cyclists will tell you that the ‘contact points’ are the most important part of the bike to optimise comfort, and I agree.
 You should invest in good quality pedals, shoes, grips, handlebars, seats and seatposts.
 Your body will thank you.